 AU: Consistent with a single insertion, the T1seeds of these lines showed a segregation pattern of 3 : 1.
 To obtain homozygous, segregation analysis on T2 seeds from self-pollinated T1 plants was carried out, and the expression was examined by reverse transcriptase (RT)-PCR analysis.
 The seeds from homozygous individual plants were used for crossing.
-We found that there was no difference of fruit weight, flavonol and flavoonids content between homozygous and hemizygous plants for every gene
+We found that there was no difference of fruit weight, flavonol and flavoonids content between homozygous and hemizygous plants for every gene.

 Also, the actual concentrations of each compound should be reported in addition to the fold changes that were observed.
 This applies to the entire Results section.